LivePersonInc/CordovaMessagingSDKSample/README.md

 ### `apps/sampleapp04` -- iOS Only SDK v2.1.5

-Has been created as  reference app using iOS frameworks v2.1.5 which fixes several bugs around token refresh situations.
+Has been created as  reference app using iOS frameworks.

 This app does NOT include an Android application - refer to SampleApp03 for the latest Android example app.